SparebankenVest/azure-key-vault-to-kubernetes/README.md

     secret:
       name: keyvault-secret
       dataKey: azuresecret # key to store object value in kubernetes secret
 ```

-If Controller is installed the following Kubernetes Secret will be created:
+If the Controller is installed the following Kubernetes Secret will be created:

 ```yaml
 apiVersion: v1